wilsonrljr/sysidentpy/docs/source/introduction_to_narmax.rst

 And the problem is not solved by only identifying the most significant terms.
 How do you choose the number of terms to include in the final model.
 It is not just about check the relevance of each regressor, we have to think about the impact of including 5, 10 or 50 regressors in the model.
 And do not forget: after selecting the terms, we have to estimate its parameters.

 As you can see, to select the most significant terms from a huge dictionary of possible terms is not an easy task.
-And it is hard not only because the complex combinatoric problem and the uncertainty concerning the model order.
+And it is hard not only because the complex combinatorial problem and the uncertainty concerning the model order.
 Identifying the most significant terms in a nonlinear scenario is very difficult because depends on the type of the non-linearity (sparse singularity or near-singular behavior, memory or dumping effects and many others), dynamical response (spatial-temporal systems, time-dependent), the steady-state response,  frequency of the data, the noise...

 Despite all this complexity, NARMAX models are widely used because it is able to represent complex system with simple and transparent models, which terms are selected using robust algorithms for model structure selection.
 Model structure selection is the core of NARMAX methods and the scientific community is very active on improving classical methods and developing new ones.
 As I said, I will introduce some of those methods in another post.